Vtechcom/hydra-sdk-technical-reports/README.md

-# HydraWallet SDK Technical Reports
+# Hydra SDK Technical Reports

-**Technical reports and analyses for HydraWallet SDK development** — In-depth documentation of design decisions, architecture, and problem-solving processes.
+**Technical reports and analyses for Hydra SDK development** — In-depth documentation of design decisions, architecture, and problem-solving processes.
 This repository contains detailed investigations into SDK compatibility, architecture design, and integration strategies with Cardano tooling.
 All reports are available in both **English** and **Tiếng Việt**.